dantleech/blog/content/posts/2025/02-09-portland-marathon.md

-original coast path due to erosion - which was, for me, a somewhat welcome relief as it took us back on to the tarmac for a spell and run faster before we turned into the [Tout Quarry](https://en.wikipedia.org/wiki/Tout_Quarry) and making our way to the "Goat Path" which is a precipitous zig-zag trail dropping 200ft.
+original coast path due to erosion - which was, for me, a somewhat welcome relief as it took us back on to the tarmac for a spell and run faster before we turned into the [Tout Quarry](https://en.wikipedia.org/wiki/Tout_Quarry) and making our way to the path precipitous 200ft zig-zag descent from the quarry to sea-level.

 At this point my choice of footwear let me down slightly, my road shoes have had > 500 miles on them and are especially not suited to muddy slidy